What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Introduction

-The other problem occurs in the text segments' final grouping stage.
-This stage is also known as the inference stage~\cite{6,11,21,24}, but is often underestimated with relatively fewer descriptions and has a major impact on the results.
-Its goal is to locate all the points on the contour and specify the correct visiting order through these points~\cite{11}.
-It should be noted that the directional search towards the ends of text instances in TextSnake~\cite{21}, the sorting of the text segments' bounding boxes in TextDragon~\cite{29}, the searching of the polynomial curve that fits two long sides of text instances in ReLaText, and the segmentation of the bisection lines based on the vertex extraction in PuzzleNet are all different forms of searching the visiting order of contour points.
+Another problem occurs in the text segments' final grouping stage, \textit{i.e.}, the inference stage~\cite{6,11,21,24}, which also has a major impact on the final results but has not received much attention.
+Some bottom-up methods (\textit{e.g.},~\cite{11,21,29,8,7}) need to locate or sample the points on the contour and determine the correct order in which these points are visited.
+This is because using the contour-drawing function such as \textit{cv2.drawContours}, the visiting order of contour points is critical for depicting a close contour and avoiding the edge crossing problem (a route-finding failure).
+It should be noted that the directional search towards the ends of text instances in TextSnake~\cite{21}, the sorting of the text segments' bounding boxes in TextDragon~\cite{29}, the searching of the polynomial curve that fits two long sides of text instances in ReLaText~\cite{7}, and the segmentation of the bisection lines based on the vertex extraction in PuzzleNet~\cite{8} can all be considered as different forms of searching for the visiting order of the contour points.
 This is analogous to the Traveling Salesman problem, which is an NP-complete problem.
+TextSnake adopted a complex heuristic rule-based route-finding method to alleviate this NP-complete problem.
+However, this post-processing may still end up with route-finding failure and hence is only applicable to specific conditions.
 The DRRG~\cite{11} used a greedy Min-Path algorithm to give an approximate solution to this problem.
-However, approximating solutions can sometimes fall into the local optimal situations (see Fig.~\ref{2aa1}) when there are too many contour points.
-PuzzleNet~\cite{8} and ReLaText~\cite{7} adopted larger text segments to control the number of contour points, while large text segments can weaken the character level information and also compromise the flexibility when grouping segments into text instances.
-How to find the text contour without diminishing the `charactarness' of texts and without introducing sub-optimal failures needs to be further explored.
+However, approximating solutions can sometimes fall into local optimal situations (see Fig.~\ref{2aa1}) when there are too many contour points.
+PuzzleNet and ReLaText adopted larger text segments to control the number of contour points so as to reduce the complexity of this NP-complete problem.
+However, larger text segments sometimes weaken the character level information of text and also compromise the flexibility and accuracy of the resultant text contours.
+How to find text contours without diminishing the ``characterness" of texts and introducing suboptimal failures needs to be further explored.

+In this paper, we propose designing the text segments in a dense and partially overlapping manner so as to retain the ``streamline'' characteristic of text, which allows flexible connection as much as possible to adapt text instances of arbitrary shapes.
+To ensure that the text segments are able to depict the ``characterness'' of text, text segments are designed to be fine enough to reflect characters and the spacings between them (see the segment type definition in Fig.~\ref{annotation}).
+Such a dense, overlapping design of text segments also benefits the construction of the subsequent fine-grained character-to-character graph structure, which enables character-level relational representation for further relational reasoning.